shah-harshil-07/Laravel-Angular-Demo/README.md

 ## Steps of the project setup

 # Step 1
 Take clone of the repository in your local system.
-Unzip the cloned repository.
+Unzip if the zipped repository is downloaded.

 # Step 2
 Create a new database of any name in MySQL.